terramar-labs/packages/CONTRIBUTING.md

 ### And don't be afraid to ask for help!

 Open an issue if you're not sure about something.
 We're happy to discuss feature ideas and answer questions.

+> The project maintainers welcome any and all questions and feedback.
+>
+> Open an [Issue](https://github.com/terramar-labs/packages/issues/new) or email contact@terramarlabs.com to get in touch.